 When creating written employment policies, consider the areas in which your business will face the greatest liability risks.
 Heavy machinery, dangerous chemicals, and company vehicles are frequent sources of workplace injuries.
 In an office environment, businesses may face liability for sexual harassment or discrimination claims.
 Carefully evaluate and consider all of these risks when drafting an employee handbook.

-Protect Your Company’s Assets With Comprehensive Planning
+Protect Your Company’s Assets with Comprehensive Planning

 Businesses—even limited liability companies—face liability in their daily operations.
-Luckily, comprehensive risk management strategies and employee policies can mitigate these risks.
-For more than 25 years, Houston business owners have trusted attorney Andrew Weisblatt to shield them from liability.
-The Weisblatt Law Firm offers risk management and human resources consulting to businesses of all sizes.
-Call (713) 666-1981 or write us through our online contact form to schedule your free phone consultation with an experienced Texas business attorney today.
+Luckily, comprehensive risk-management strategies and employee policies can mitigate these risks.
+For more than 25 years, Houston business owners have trusted attorney Andrew Weisblatt to shield them from liability and help them run their Texas businesses legally.

 Attorney Andrew Weisblatt